 What happens during an MRI Guided Prostate Biopsy?

-The MRI-guided biopsy can be performed with an endorectal approach or a transperineal approach.
+The MRI-guided biopsy can be performed with an endorectal approach.
 The biopsy device uses a built in endorectal coil or a guidance grid to help place the biopsy needle insertion.
 The biopsy needle is inserted into the prostate gland through the wall of the rectum or the perineum to remove several small samples of tissue for pathologic analysis.

 Risks and side effects